pestevao/php-proxies-redirects/README.md

 I made the decision to share this, maybe it is useful to someone else too and / or easly adapted to some other use cases.

 So that's it: maybe a awfull code but a working one.

+Big help and initial inspiration from this proxy.php file at https://gist.github.com/iovar/9091078